gio54321/gio54321.github.io/content/posts/excel-hw/index.md

 # Synchronized hardware primitives

-What happens for example when we say that a cell should be the negation of itself?
+What happens when we tell Excel that a cell should be the negation of itself?
 We get a nice **clock**!

 {{< rawhtml >}}
 <img src="clock.gif" alt="DFF simulation" width="80%" class="dark" style="display:block;margin-left: auto;margin-right: auto;"/>
 {{< / rawhtml >}}

 Do you see where this is going?
-What we really want to achieve is having a working memory element in Excel to be able to run sequential logic with a clock!
+The next step is to simulate a working memory element in Excel, enabling us to run sequential logic with a clock.
-In particular, we want to implement what's called a [D-Flip-Flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#D_flip-flop), which has a clock and data inputs and one data output.
+Specifically, we want to implement a [D-Flip-Flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#D_flip-flop), which has clock and data inputs and a data output.
-At the **rising edge** of the clock, it stores the current data input value, and it holds it until the next rising edge.
+At the **rising edge** of the clock, it stores the current data input value and holds it until the next rising edge.
-The truth table taken from Wikipedia is the following.
+The truth table (from Wikipedia) looks like this:

 | Clock | D | Q_next |
 |:---:|:---:|:---:|